 - An authenticator app

 With multi factor authentication setup, when you log into an account you enter your username and password as usual.
 If these are correct you will then have to enter some other form of authentication, depending on what you have set up.
 For a lot of accounts, this will be entering a code sent via text message or email.
+You can find out about the different ways to authenticate here.

 Setting up MFA on your Microsoft account